How long do roosters live? When owning Backyard Chickens, you should have a full record of your entire flock and breeds.

 What are the Conditions Affecting the Longevity of Roosters?

-The type of housing for your roosters will determine how long they might live.
+Your roosters’ housing type will determine how long they might live.
 This should make you understand that a clean draught free coop is ideal for the survival of your chickens, especially roosters.

 Chickens are social animals that like close interaction with each other or humans.
-This happens quite often when the socialization has been there since they were chicks all through to adulthood.
+This often happens when socialization has existed since they were chicks to adulthood.

-While this is a good idea, they should also be provided with enough space in their yard or field so they can forage when free-ranging.
+While this is a good idea, they should also have enough space in their yard or field to forage when free-ranging.
 On the other hand, the chickens need grit for their digestion.

 Parasite Infestations and Illnesses: